 One Meal, Two Dinners

-Leftover #1: red or white miso paste
+Reusing Leftover Food #1: red or white miso paste

 Miso is made from fermented soybeans, but a little goes a long way.
 Since it’s often sold in package form, it’s almost too easy to buy way more miso than you know what to do with.

-Leftover #2: old cheese
+Reusing Leftover Food #2: old cheese

 Listen, I get it.
 It sounded like a great idea at the time, buying all.the.cheese!

-One time I bought so much cheese that the guy at the cheese counter asked me if I was having a party (it was all for me!) but I got embarrassed and lied and said yes.
+One time I bought so much cheese that the guy at the cheese counter asked me if I was having a party (I wasn’t- it was all for me!) but I got embarrassed by the question and lied and said yes.

-Leftover #3: buttermilk
+Reusing Leftover Food #3: buttermilk

 Buttermilk is another one of those ingredients where a little goes a long way.
 Its acidity is an advantage when used in baked goods, because it helps break down strands of gluten, resulting in moist cakes and muffins that bear a slight tang.

-Leftover #4: tomato sauce
+Reusing Leftover Food #4: tomato sauce

 But since it’s so good in so many recipes, it’s easy to get stuck in a rut.
-Here’s two recipe to help bust you out:
+Here are a couple of recipes to help bust you out:

-Leftover #5: egg yolks
+Reusing Leftover Food #5: egg yolks

-Leftover #6: chicken stock
+Reusing Leftover Food #6: chicken stock

 But a box of chicken stock purchased from the store is at least a quart or two, and if you defrosted a container of homemade stock, there’s a good chance you didn’t use it all up, either.

 This post is the second in the series so far.
 Here’s what else I’ll be covering in the next couple of weeks: